Site icon Outdoor Gearzine "Outdoor Gearzine"

 • Gas cartridges can be stored inside

-• Many models can use lids as plates and frying pans.
+• Many models have lids that can be used as plates or frying pans

 • Easy to cook